ECNP New Frontiers Meeting in Digital Health

-The ECNP New Frontiers Meeting 2019 is dedicated to the role of digital medicine in therapy development for brain disorders.
+The ECNP New Frontiers Meeting in Digital Health 2019 is dedicated to the role of digital medicine in therapy development for brain disorders.

-The ECNP New Frontiers meeting 2019 aims to address these needs by focusing on the following topics:
+The ECNP New Frontiers Meeting in Digital Health 2019 aims to address these needs by focusing on the following topics:

 Who is this meeting for?